kizniche/Mycodo/mycodo-manual.rst

 ''''''''''''''''''''''''

 Commands that are executed by actions can now include variables.
-To use, just place the variable name, including "((" and "))" in your command, and it will be replaced with the variable's value before execution.
+To use, just place the variable name encased with double parentheses "(())" in your command, and it will be replaced with the variable's value before execution.
 See the tables below for the currently-supported variables.